Cantarito Non Alcoholic Tequila Cocktail

 Photo Credit Some Good Clean Fun 2022

-If you’re not familiar with non-alcoholic tequila, we wrote a round-up of what to look for in a non-alcoholic tequila and some good options to purchase.
+If you’re not familiar with non-alcoholic tequila, we have a round-up of the best non-alcoholic tequila and what to look for in a good zero-proof tequila option.

 What is a cantarito?